Carriers become SmartWay Partners by using a SmartWay Tool to submit their data and sign a Partner Agreement with Natural Resources Canada.

 Note: When shippers use SmartWay to compare carriers, it is at the fleet category level.
 This ensures “apples to apples” comparisons.

-Once you have completed the FLEET Tool for your carrier company, you will be able to see your company-specific emissions rates, at the fleet level.
+Once you have completed the Tool for your carrier company, you will be able to see your company-specific emissions rates, at the fleet level.
 However, no company’s actual emissions statistics are ever made public.
 Instead, SmartWay uses each company’s emissions rates to place carrier companies into performance ranges.
 What Carrier Emissions Information is Made Public?

 - Date Modified: